Plugins (BETA)

 ---|---|

-When the user presses Alt-j or Alt-k to scroll the preview of this file, seek
+When the user presses J or K to scroll the preview of the file, seek

 is called, with: